Conversion Copy Co.

 The Reading Ease formula usually generates a score between 0 and 100 (though scores outside of that range are possible).
 Unlike most of the other algorithms we use, a higher score is better when it comes to the Flesch Reading Ease.

-Flesch Reading Ease is probably the most widely recognised readability scoring algorithm, and has been incorporated into law in several countries and US states as a reliable measure of readability of text.
+Flesch Reading Ease is probably the most widely recognised readability scoring formulas, and has been incorporated into law in several countries and US states as a reliable measure of readability of text.

 In the mid 1970's the Flesch Reading Ease was amended so that it could be used by the US Navy.
 From those changes and enhancements, the Flesch-Kincaid Grade Level was created.
 It works in the same way, but produces a Grade Level rather than a score between 0 and 100.